alexpaul/Objective-C-Primer/Challenges.md

 ***

+## Question 5
-### 5. Write a program that calculates the sum of the digits of an integer.
+Write a program that calculates the sum of the digits of an integer.
 For example, the sum of the digits of the number 3045 is 3 + 0 + 4 + 5, or 12.

 ```objective-c
 int main(int argc, const char * argv[]) {